sjspielman/introverse/README.md

 First, install the `{introverse}` package by copy/pasting this code into an R Console.
 You only need to run this _once_!

 ```
-remotes::install_github("introverse")
+remotes::install_github("spielmanlab/introverse")
 ```

 If you run this line of code and receive the error,
 > Error in loadNamespace(name) : there is no package called ‘remotes’

 This error means you first need to install the `{remotes}` package to be able to install the `{introverse}`.
-Copy/paste the line of code below into an R Console, and then try the code `remotes::install_github("introverse")` again.
+Copy/paste the line of code below into an R Console, and then try the code `remotes::install_github("spielmanlab/introverse")` again.

 ```
 install.packages("remotes")